DARIAEngineering/dcaf_case_management/docs/TECH_STACK_INTRO.md

 ### PostgreSQL
 PostgreSQL is a relational database we use to store patient information.
 Data is stored in tables.

 You'll primarily interact with the database via [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html).
-Most
+No need to write raw sql -- ActiveRecord handles the grimy stuff for us.

 ---